fengyuanchen/cropperjs/README.md

 - Notes:
   - The aspect ratio of the output canvas will be fitted to the aspect ratio of the crop box automatically.
   - If you intend to get a JPEG image from the output canvas, you should set the `fillColor` option first, if not, the transparent part in the JPEG image will become black by default.
+  - Uses the Browser's native [canvas.toBlob](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) API to do the compression work, which means it is **lossy compression**.
+For better image quality, you can upload the original image and the cropped data to a server and do the crop work on the server.

 - Browser support:
   - Basic image: requires [Canvas](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) support ([IE 9+](http://caniuse.com/canvas)).
   - Rotated image: requires [CSS3 2D Transforms](https://developer.mozilla.org/en-US/docs/Web/CSS/transform) support ([IE 9+](http://caniuse.com/transforms2d)).
   - Cross-origin image: requires HTML5 [CORS settings attributes](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_settings_attributes) support ([IE 11+](http://caniuse.com/cors)).

-Get a canvas drawn the cropped image.
+Get a canvas drawn the cropped image (lossy compression).
 If it is not cropped, then returns a canvas drawn the whole image.

 > After then, you can display the canvas as an image directly, or use [HTMLCanvasElement.toDataURL](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL) to get a Data URL, or use [HTMLCanvasElement.toBlob](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toBlob) to get a blob and upload it to server with [FormData](https://developer.mozilla.org/en-US/docs/Web/API/FormData) if the browser supports these APIs.